unahouExosite/docs/udp/README.md

 ## Examples

-The following example updates the alias "temperature" with a value of "22" for CIK fff51d1a260b4b258fefffd9a9313c433e419fff using the netcat command from the command line:
+The following example updates the alias `temperature` with a value of `22` for CIK fff51d1a260b4b258fefffd9a9313c433e419fff using the netcat command from the command line:

 ```
 $ echo "cik=fff51d1a260b4b258fefffd9a9313c433e419fff&temperature=22" | nc -w 1 -u m2.exosite.com 18494